 Hampton Inn & Suites Santa Maria is a modern hotel, offering great accommodation at surprisingly affordable rates.
 Guests are welcomed in the lobby which has a 24-hour reception and check-out service.
 Those arriving with their own vehicles can leave them in the car park of this air-conditioned establishment.

 Located 32.2 km from Foxen Canyon Wine Trail in Santa Maria, this California hotel offers on-site dining.
 The comfortably furnished accommodations include free WiFi.
 A free continental breakfast is also included.
 All rooms at the Best Western Plus Big America feature a flat-screen TV with extended cable.
-Each spacious room includes tea and coffee making facilities, a fridge and microwave.
-Offering casual dining, breakfast, lunch and dinner are available in the on-site restaurant.
-Fresh cookies are served every afternoon in the reception.

 The Radisson Hotel Santa Maria is conveniently located near the city center and offers a range of modern amenities.
 Each guestroom features a 37-inch flat-screen TV with cable, tea and coffee making facilities and a fridge.
 A balcony is featured in all rooms at this California hotel.
 Guests can relax by the heated outdoor pool or hot tub.
 Free Wi-Fi access is offered to guests at the Santa Maria Radisson Hotel as well as free parking.